 What the theory claims

-The full Icke thesis includes: a reptilian race originating in the Draco star system; their arrival on Earth in prehistoric times, conflated with the Anunnaki of Sumerian texts; interbreeding with humans producing hybrid "bloodlines" (the Windsor family, the Rothschilds, the Rockefellers, and others); the ability to shapeshift between reptilian and human forms; a hidden control of global financial, political, religious, and media institutions through these bloodlines; and a plan for human population management and consciousness manipulation via coordinated global events.
-Elements of the theory intersect with the Bohemian Grove, Denver airport, and Project Blue Beam frameworks in different ways.
+The full Icke thesis — as articulated across more than 25 books and in hundreds of hours of recorded lectures since 1999 — holds: a reptilian race originating in the Draco star system; their arrival on Earth in prehistoric times, conflated with the Anunnaki of Sumerian texts and the Chitauri of Zulu tradition; interbreeding with humans producing hybrid "bloodlines" now distributed through specific named ruling families (the Windsors, the Rothschilds, the Rockefellers, the Bush family, and others); the ability to shift forms between reptilian and human appearance, typically by way of a quasi-physical or "fourth-dimensional" mechanism that Icke has articulated at varying levels of specificity; hidden control of global financial, political, religious, and media institutions through these bloodlines and their lower-tier human collaborators; and a plan — the "Great Awakening" inversion, in Icke's later framing — for human population management, consciousness constraint, and the eventual merger of human awareness into an artificial-intelligence-mediated control system.

 The variations